edwardj728/Restart-and-Shut-Down-Computer/README.md

 1. Open/run the script/program.
 2. The program will reboot or restart your computer.
 3. Once your computer is back on the desktop from the reboot, the program will shutdown your computer.
+4. Turn your computer on and enjoy it.

 What is this used for?